 Garbage: You’ll find a garbage bin at the trailhead.
 Do not litter on the trail.
 If you pack it in, please pack it out.
 Help maintain a clean and healthy trail for everyone to use.

 Dogs: Your four-legged friends are permitted on the trail.
 Please pick up after your pet and dispose of waste in the garbage bin.
-Do not leave dog poo on the trail.
+Do not leave dog poo on the trail (bring a smell-proof bag to pack it out).

 Hiking Essentials: Even though this is a short trail, it’s still important to be prepared.
-Bring a day pack (I use this one) with water, snacks, first aid kit, and other hiking essentials.
-Not sure what to bring?
-Learn about the 10 Hiking Essentials before you go.
+Bring a day pack with a water bottle, snacks, a first aid kit, and other hiking essentials.
+Are you not totally sure what to bring?
+Learn all about the 10 Hiking Essentials before heading out.

 Things To Do in Twillingate